bischoffdev/property-aggregator/README.md

 The boolean parameter inside `Builder()` determines if logs should be shown or not.
 The `false` option can be useful if the PropertyAggregator should be a "silent part" of another library.

-In this case, the first property source specified is environment properties (aka environment variables).
-The second property source is a custom properties file called `Test1.properties` which overrides existing environment properties.
+In this case,

+1. environment properties (aka environment variables) are loaded first
+2. a `Test1.properties` file is loaded which overrides existing properties from the step before

-You can specify multiple sources in any order to create your custom property hierarchies.
+You can specify multiple sources like this in any order to create your custom property hierarchies.

 When the final `build()` method is called, all property sources are combined,